System of the Beast Slayer

 “Ugh… ah!”
 Old Hark opened his eyes in terror, hauled himself up then cried out in pain as his chest burned.
 “Spider!
 Spider!”

 Roy soothed him with gentle pats on the shoulder and back.
-“Don’t be afraid.
-The spider’s dead.
-You’re safe now.”
+“Don’t be spider’s ’re safe now. ”

 “Dead?!”
 Old Hark’s features hardened; he drew a deep breath and forced himself upright despite the pain.
 “Then my boy?
 Barshel?
 Is he out?
 Did you save him?!”

-If the Metamorph Spider had kin, the commotion would have lured them.
-The lack of more spiders gave hope.
+If the Metamorph Spider had kin, the commotion would have lured lack of more spiders gave hope.

 “But look at your wounds; it’ll be hard for you to go down.
 I’ll see this through,” Roy said.